-Social security funds include the Croatian Pension Insurance Administration, the Croatian Institute for Health Insurance and the Croatian Employment Service.
+Social security funds include the Croatian Pension Insurance Institute, the Croatian Health Insurance Fund and the Croatian Employment Service.
 Local government includes units of local and regional self-government and institutional units established and controlled by the local government.
 There is no state government subsector in the Republic of Croatia.